 Sunset Cruise Locations, Scenery, and Sights

-The waters surrounding the Turks and Caicos are quite challenging from a navigator’s perspective, and consequently the routes taken on the typical sunset excursion are those within easy access of the marinas.
+The waters surrounding the Turks and Caicos are quite challenging from a navigator’s perspective, and consequently the routes taken on the typical sunset excursion are those within easy access to the marinas.
 In any case, the sightseeing is still amazing!

 The Leeward Beach and eastern Grace Bay area is the most popular cruising region, and the tour sights here include the uninhabited Turks and Caicos Rock Iguana habitat island of Little Water Cay, the barrier reef and break, and the resorts and hotels off Grace Bay Beach.